la2050/challenge/_2021/connect/literatea-aka-join-our-story.md

   interactions.
 In all, we see success as a vibrant community of people connecting with each other, learning from and enjoying stories, so they feel more empowered, connected and happy.
-Approximately how many people will be directly impacted by this proposal?: '450' Approximately how many people will be indirectly impacted by this proposal?: '27000' Please describe the broader impact of your proposal.: > LiteraTea is an excellent resource for data collection among constituent populations via content analysis, surveys and polls.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '450' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '27000' Describe how Los Angeles County will be different if your work is successful.: > LiteraTea is an excellent resource for data collection among constituent populations via content analysis, surveys and polls.
 This data could help assess the needs of individuals within these groups, and, ultimately, inform